kaithar/s1disasm-ap/README.md

 - Sonic doesn't lose lives when dying.
 - SRAM has been enabled to persist AP data between runs.
 - Press C on a pause screen to immediately exit whatever level you're in.
+- The inital start screen is removed in favour of direct to Level Select
+- Since the start screen is gone, the Demo loop is also gone.
+- Level Select has been overhauled to display the AP data so you can tell where to hunt.
+- Level Select level order corrected, obviously.
+- Because AP, a mechanism for monitor state persistance is added.
+- Because AP, content of monitors are all now 10 rings.
+Sorry.
+- Because AP, Special Stages are played strictly in order until completed.
+- Because AP, Special Stages completion and emeralds are divorced.
+AP got the emeralds.
+- Because AP, boss completes are recorded now.

 s1disasm_git